hth313/Calypsi-remote-debug/README.md

 $ stty 115200 -F /dev/ttyUSB1
 ```

-Another alternative is to use the `screen` utility program, which
+An alternative is to use the `screen` utility program, which opens a
-opens a terminal session.
+terminal session.
+This also sets up the serial port and you can also
+test that the monitor responds to input.

 ```
 $ screen /dev/ttyUSB1 115200
 ```

-Once you installed ans started the debugger agent you can verify that
-it is running and both ends are properly configured by pressing a
-key.
-The agent should respond with `$S13#b7`.
+If you press a key the remote debug agent should respond with `$S13#b7`.

 ## Protocol snooping